muratk5n/thirdwave/en/README.md

 after stimulus, there is still no inflation".
 The obvious was avoided -- the money was going to corporations, not to people.

-Likely same w WWI, the bigger reason is "unknown".
+Same with WWI, the bigger reason is "unknown".
 The assasination of Franz Ferdinand is the obvious 'trigger', but the plethora of equally viable (and contradicting) theories fail to reach a conclusion.
 People throw up their hands and say "still a big mystery to us". 🤨 Is the